openx/mobile-android-sdk-doc/android-sdk-info/rn-android-sdk-main.md

 **Features**

 * Support the deeplink+.
 The SDK is able to manage the app-targeting campaigns.
 * Track viewable impressions.
 The SDK tracks impressions according to the MRC Guidelines.
 * Support CCPA.
 * Update the Transparency and Consent Framework (GDPR) to TCF v2.
 * Support Android Q.
-* Support Vertical Video ads
+* Support Vertical Video ads.
-* Support MoPub’s custom AdapterConfiguration
+* Support MoPub’s custom AdapterConfiguration.

 **Changes and Improvements**

 * The configuration settings for ad requests was changed.
 The access to the sensitive fields was limited to prevent inappropriate bidding.
-* The behaviour between several active ad views was improved.
+* The behavior between several active ad views was improved.
 Now you can place different ad units on the same view.
 * Upgrade the minimum supported Android version API 16 (Android 4.1),
 * Improvements and corrections for the logging system.

 Version 4.10
 -------------